-The ATLAS survey and Purple Mountain Observatory have recently detected a comet that may reach a magnitude of 0 by October 2024.
+In early 2023, the ATLAS survey and Purple Mountain Observatory detected a comet that was named C/2023 A3 (Tsuchinshan-ATLAS).
+It is expected to reach naked-eye visibility by October 2024 and become as bright as the most luminous stars!
 Here is everything that is known about this comet so far.

 - What is the comet C/2023 A3 (Tsuchinshan-ATLAS)?

 - What does the name of the comet C/2023 A3 (Tsuchinshan-ATLAS) mean?

 - Best time to observe C/2023 A3 (Tsuchinshan-ATLAS)

 - Is the comet C/2023 A3 (Tsuchinshan-ATLAS) visible now?